 What's the tour all about?

 Meet with representatives from practically every department at MTSU including the President, deans, counselors and advisors.
-The annual True Blue Tour includes stops in Chattanooga, Johnson City, Knoxville, Nashville, Williamson County, Memphis, Jackson, Atlanta, Huntsville and Bowling Green, with a new out-of-state stop in Louisville.
+The annual True Blue Tour includes stops in Chattanooga, Johnson City, Knoxville, Nashville, Williamson County, Memphis, Jackson, Atlanta, Bowling Green, Louisville, Huntsville, Birmingham, with new stops in Clarksville and Murfreesboro.

 Renovations of Wiser-Patten and Davis Science buildings